 In The Human Use of Human Beings, Wiener explored some likely effects of information technology upon key human values like life, health, happiness, abilities, knowledge, freedom, security, and opportunities.
 The metaphysical ideas and analytical methods that he employed were so powerful and wide-ranging that they could be used effectively for identifying, analyzing and resolving social and ethical problems associated with all kinds of information technology, including, for example, computers and computer networks; radio, television and telephones; news media and journalism; even books and libraries.
 Because of the breadth of Wiener’s concerns and the applicability of his ideas and methods to every kind of information technology, the term “information ethics” is an apt name for the new field of ethics that he founded.
 As a result, the term “computer ethics”, as it is typically used today, names only a subfield of Wiener’s much broader concerns.

 In laying down a foundation for information ethics, Wiener developed a cybernetic view of human nature and society, which led him to an ethically suggestive account of the purpose of a human life.
-Based upon this, he adopted “great principles of justice” that he believed all societies ought to follow.
+Based upon this, he adopted “great principles of justice”, which he believed all societies ought to follow.
 These powerful ethical concepts enabled Wiener to analyze information ethics issues of all kinds.

 Wiener’s cybernetic understanding of human nature stressed the physical structure of the human body and the remarkable potential for learning and creativity that human physiology makes possible.
 While explaining human intellectual potential, he regularly compared the human body to the physiology of less intelligent creatures like insects: